-Students can optionally complete electives for the concentrations listed below, or, can choose to take electives in other concentrations offered through the School of Leadership Studies.
+Students can optionally complete electives for one of the concentrations listed below.
 In this way, students can individualize their doctoral program and expand their professional expertise.
 Each concentration typically includes a minimum of three tailored courses and access to a community of scholar-practitioners who are passionate about this specialized field of study.